Catholic Church in Estonia: History of Catholicism in Estonia

 In 1918, when Estonia gained independence, Estonian citizens had complete freedom of religion.
 The Holy See recognized Estonia on 10 October 1921.
 In 1931 Eduard Profittlich, S.J. became the apostolic administrator for the Catholic Church in Estonia.
 In 1936 he was consecrated as the first Estonian Catholic bishop since the Lutheran reformation in the 16th century.
 Before World War II broke out, there were almost 5,000 Catholics in Estonia (Tallinn: 2.333, Tartu: 1.073, Narva: ca. 600, Valga: ca. 800).

 In 1940 Estonia was invaded by the Soviets and organised religion was prohibited.
 The majority of the 5000 Catholic faithful either escaped the country or were imprisoned in Soviet prison camps.
 They arrested Bishop Profittlich who subsequently died in a Soviet prison in Siberia in 1942 after being sentenced to death as a Vatican spy.
-His cause for canonization as a martyr has been opened.
+His cause for beatification as a martyr has been opened.
 During the Soviet occupation, all Estonia's Catholic churches were closed and the Catholic population of Estonia decreased below 100 adherents and 1 underground priest who were all heavily persecuted by the KGB.

 After the collapse of the Soviet Union, Estonia regained its independence and was re-recognized by the Holy See on 28 August 1991.
 Estonia received its first papal visit when Pope John Paul II visited the country in September 1993.

 Current state of Catholicism in Estonia

 The Catholic population of Estonia is small, but has seen a rapid increase since the end of the Soviet rule.

-Currently the whole country has approximately 6,000 adherents.
+In 2020, estimates suggested that there were 7,000 Catholics in the country (0.5% of the population); this included 31 priests and nuns across 10 parishes.
 Most are of Estonian background but also many Lithuanians and Poles.
 Most live in the major towns such as Tallinn, Tartu, and Narva.
-Estonia has no dioceses.
-Instead, the whole country forms an apostolic administration.
-Since 2005, the Apostolic Administrator of Estonia who resides in Tallinn is Bishop Philippe Jean-Charles Jourdan.
+Estonia had no dioceses after 1560 but after 1924 the whole country formed an apostolic administration.
+From 2005 to 2024 the Apostolic Administrator of Estonia who resides in Tallinn was Bishop Philippe Jourdan.
+He then became bishop of the newly established Diocese of Tallinn, which encompasses all of Estonia.
 Two parishes in Estonia (Tallinn and Tartu) are of the Greek Catholic Church and serve a mostly Ukrainian congregation.